bstefanuk/rocm-infra-exercises/README.md

 # ROCm Infra Exercises

+> [!NOTE]
-A set of exercises for onboarding new developers onto the ROCm (Tensile) Infrastructure Team.
+> A set of exercises for developers to familiarize themselves with concepts important to the Tensile Infrastructure team